ronitrojasara/ronitrojasara.github.io/README.md

-# ronitrojasara.github.io
-## Contribute any thing, quick tools blogs, notes, etc.
+## You can add any thing, quick tools, blogs, notes, etc.